ucsb-csw8/w22/success.md

     * review the concepts that made the lab challenging by running through examples in the book and/or homework
     * begin working on the lab as soon as it is posted and try to finish it as soon as possible so that you have time to ask for help during class/open labs/office hours before it is due.

-* Experiment, experiment, and play around with code
+* Experiment, experiment some more, and play around with code
 	* Whenever you have a question, you should try testing it yourself
 	* Use <http://pythontutor.com/> to run and visualize Python code in the browser (you can also use <https://www.onlinegdb.com/> and switch the language to Python)
 	* Use the examples from class/homework/labs and come up with your own scenarios and see if you can write code for them (e.g., if the homework asks you to output values using a `range(0, 3)`, see what happens if you change the starting or the ending point; is there anything else you can change?)